By Alison Bate, October 2001 (Revised August 2020)

 They ferried survivors to safety.
 They helped bring out bodies.
 They brought hot food for the workers, and now they are at work helping clear the rubble.

 The U.S. Coast Guard is full of praise for all the mariners involved.
-It estimates nearly one million people were evacuated by sea. (*See revision note at end of article)
+It estimated around 500,000 people were evacuated by sea. (*See note at end of article)

 Lt.
 Michael Day from Coast Guard Activities New York, was on board the Pilot Boat New York helping coordinate the mass evacuation.